What is World Thinking Day?

 Many Units celebrate with their own traditions that they have developed over time.
 Globally, WAGGGS develops a challenge pack

 based on the WTD theme.
-Donations are made to teh WTD fund and a prominent tradition is to wear your uniform to work and school.
+Donations are made to the WTD fund and a prominent tradition is to wear your uniform to work and school.
 On this page, there are letter templates for you to download to request permission for Guides to wear their uniform to school and to tell people a bit more about what World Thinking Day is.

 What is the World Thinking Day fund?